 Tomorrow, countless analysts and "experts" will weigh in on whether the move was a good one, hawking over Google's stock price like a cardiograph readout.
 Some will say it was terrible - what was Google thinking abandoning the Android branding of their content hub?
 Read More

 Goodbye, Android Market, hello, Google Play.
 Just moments ago, Google let loose the re-branded Android content hub.
 What's new?
 Actually, not all that much (yet).

 The change in name is largely an exercise in product consolidation.
 Google Books, Google Music, Google Movies, and the Android Market are all now under the "Google Play" banner, in an attempt to bring all of Google's content services to one place.

 Aside from the UI refresh, there's really nothing new going on so far as we can tell.
 Google plans to roll out an updated version of the Market (Play) to Android 2.2+ devices in the coming days, as well as to discontinue the Market branding.
 Read More

 If you've received the new version of the Android Market on your phone, you might have noticed among the legion of additions to the app a very noticeable subtraction: the "Just In" section.
 Some people don't like this.

 In fact, there is a growing thread over at Google Support with a number of complaints about this change.
 Of course, the complaints are pretty exclusively from developers.
 Now, some of these complaints are made from a legitimate perspective - new developers who want exposure.
+Of course, the problem is that these developers can't actually determine what percentage of their app's "clicks" come from the "Just In" section - there seems to be a tacit assumption that it's a large number, without any evidence to back up this claim.
 Read More